aahamlin/aahamlin.github.io/_posts/2020-05-11-elm-page-navigation.md

 1. When there is not a viewer, we send them to the Login route with the request route as a 2nd arguemt

 ```
   ( Just Route.Settings, Just _ ) ->
       Settings.init session
           |> updateWith Settings GotSettingsMsg

   ( Just Route.Settings, Nothing ) ->
       Login.init session (Just Route.Settings)
           |> updateWith Login GotLoginMsg
 ```

 The Login page changed slightly, and I think it is an improvement.
 The Login.Model expects a Maybe Route.
 Back in the router, the Login url simply supplies Nothing when access directly.

 ```
   ( Just Route.Login, _ ) ->
       Login.init session Nothing
           |> updateWith Login GotLoginMsg
 ```

-And we handle the Maybe Route in the Login `update` function, rather than `init`.
+And we handle `Maybe Route` in the Login `update` function, rather than `init`.
 The credential caching to the ports triggers the `GotSession` msg.
-Via update or subscription, every page in the application will respond to the login (or logout) event.
+Via update or subscription, every page in the application will respond to the logout (or login) event.
 When the Login page updates due to the GotSession branch we call `Route.replaceUrl` with `Maybe.withDefault` to send the user to the Home page or the previous route.

 ```
 update : Msg -> Model -> ( Model, Cmd Msg )